Arche Resonance Theory

 eiθ = cosθ + isinθ

-The foundational identity becomes dynamically expressive when it is realised as closed rotation.
-Exponential, trigonometric, and geometric descriptions are treated as different views of the same underlying structure.
+The foundational identity becomes dynamically articulate when it is realised as closed rotation.
+Exponential, trigonometric, and geometric language then describe one structure under different aspects.

 General Archeonic Form